educational-resources-and-services/bibletags-widget/widgetAPI.md

 ```

 - **Not yet implemented**
-- For each additional option provided here, the `label` is listed in the main options menu.
+- For each additional option provided, the `label` is listed in the main options menu.
 If selected by the user, the callback function is executed.

 ```javascript
 fetchVerseCallback: Function({